CALL FOR APPLICATIONS - *OPEN*

 1717 Massachusetts Avenue, NW, 8th floor

-The Austrian Marshall Plan Foundation Fellows are selected by the Austrian Marshall Plan Foundation Professor at SAIS and the Austrian Marshall Plan Foundation.
-Applicants will be notified by April 30, 2018.
+The Austrian Marshall Plan Foundation Fellows are selected by the Austrian Marshall Plan Foundation Professor and the Austrian Marshall Plan Foundation.
+Applicants will be notified by April 30, 2019.